reftch/web-virtual-dom/README.md

 - **HTML templates**: The ```<template>``` and ```<slot>``` elements enable you to write markup templates that are not displayed in the rendered page.
 These can then be reused multiple times as the basis of a custom element's structure.

 Another good tutorial about Web components you can find reading a number of excellent articles by [Eric Bidelman](https://developers.google.com/web/resources/contributors/ericbidelman).
 He is a Google engineer and he's great tutorial [Custom Elements v1: Reusable Web Components](https://developers.google.com/web/fundamentals/web-components/customelements) explains and clarifies the mostly all important and crucial things, implemented in our library.

+## Demo application

+You can find a real demo application, base on this framework [Here](https://web-virtual-dom.vercel.app).

 ## Performance comparison